rust-lang/book/2018-edition/src/appendix-03-derivable-traits.md

 The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open-ended.
-Implementing `derive` involves using a procedural macro, which is covered in Appendix D.
+Implementing `derive` involves using a procedural macro, which is covered in the “Macros” section of Chapter 19.

 ### `Debug` for Programmer Output